rmkraus/video-search-and-summarization-devx/.devx/lab_custom/README.md

 ## Streaming Video Ingestion

 To ingest streaming video, the stream must first be split into windows of a fixed length.
-This lenth is called the **sumary duration**.
+This length is called the **summary duration**.

 One summary is generated for each of these clips.

-This fixed length clips are then chunked into blocks of length `chunk_duration`.
+These fixed length clips are then chunked into blocks of length `chunk_duration`.
 Chunks can overlap each other by `chunk_overlap_duration`.
 For each chunk, `num_frames_per_chunk` frames will be selected as input to the VLM.

 ![Chunking Illustration](chunk_duration.png)